mr-glt/Newark-Catholic-Atmospheric-Exploration-Project/README.md

-####_This code is untested for use on an actual high altitude flight._

 This is code that powers the data and tracking systems of NCAEP.
-The code is in a working state, however, has not been flown yet.
-The tracking is slightly modified from the HABDUINO repository to support APRS.

-This repository is broken down into the code for the data logger and code for the tracking.
+The tracking is sThis repository is broken down into the code for the data logger and code for the tracking.

 More info on the project [Here](http://balloon.ncrobotics.me/).